Junior/Senior House System

 Each house has a unique color and crest.

-Developing unique crests that fit within the PCCA brand and also complimented our Patriot Athletic brand was our challenge.
+Developing unique crests that fit within the PCCA brand and also complemented our Patriot Athletic brand was our challenge.
 We needed to have houses “fit” within the overall story, be strong and independent, yet also reinforce our virtues and values.

 So we started with fasces.